smanowar/final-project/README.md

 ## Machine Learning Component

-### Supervised Machine Learning - Random Forest Classifier and EasyEnsemble Classifier
+### Supervised Machine Learning - Random Forest Classifier, EasyEnsemble Classifier, and Logistic Regression

 The question we originally intended to answer with the machine learning component of our project was:

 <p align="center">
   <i><b>"What are factors that lead to short times to approved answers?"</b></i>
 </p>